 - Quinoa: 4 hours soaking, 1–3 days for sprouting

-- Flax, chia, and hemp seeds are difficult to sprout so most people avoid trying this, however you can sprout these small seeds by following the directions above and using a shallow dish (try a terra cotta drainage dish if you have one) and less water.
-These seeds absorb water and take on a gel-like texture during the process of sprouting, but this is normal and will result in sprouts within a few days.
+- Flax, chia and hemp seeds are difficult to sprout so most people avoid trying this.
+However, you can sprout these small seeds by following the directions below and using a shallow dish — try a terra cotta drainage dish if you have one — and less water.
+These seeds absorb water and take on a gel-like texture during the process of sprouting.
+This is normal and results in sprouts within a few days.

 - Macadamia nuts and pine nuts also normally don’t need to be sprouted unless the recipe tells you to do so.